0xskar/0xskar.github.io/_posts/2023-01-14-Crack-The-Hash-Level2.md

 ### Mentalist

-[Mentalist](https://github.com/sc0tfree/mentalist) is another awesome tool at our disposal.
+[Mentalist](https://github.com/sc0tfree/mentalist) is a tool at our disposal.
 We can import a wordlist, add some Case, Substitution, Append/Prepend rules.
+It can make some pretty big files though so rules save a lot of space.
+It is pretty good for putting a few lists together and simple rules though.

 ### CeWL